Electricity Myth 1 – Powering on an electric light draws more electricity than one saves by switching it off.

 Electricity Myth 20 – Electric room heaters help to save energy.

 Only partially true!
 If a large central air conditioning system is switched off and substituted with a small electric room heater or blower you might end up saving some money on heating costs.
 But this requires that the room where heating is used should be very well insulated to prevent leakage of heat.
 Moreover the electric heater is more sensible if heating is needed for a very short period of time.
 Gas heaters that directly heat the house are better as energy is not lost in conversion from heat to electricity and then back to heat.
 It is wiser to set the thermostat a couple of degrees lower, wear more woolen clothes and use heavier quilts at night if you really want to save on your heating bill.

 Electricity Myth 21 – I want to cut my electricity bill and help save the environment, installing CFL lights will help me do that.

 Only partially true!
 Compared to LED lights, CFL lights consume twice as much energy to produce the same amount of light.
 Added to that is the fact that LED's lasts 5 times longer than a CFL.
 Unlike CFL's, they don’t need to be carried to an authorized outlet for safe disposal of hazardous materials.
 CFL lights contain a small amount of mercury and it is estimated that if all fixtures in US were converted to CFL lights up to 5 tons of mercury would be released in the environment every year.
 Whether you want to reduce your electricity bill or want to save the earth – LED light bulbs are the best solution.
 To know more about the all their advantages, read our article on “CFL vs LED lights – An exhaustive comparison”.
 You will find that among other things they do not produce UV light, power on instantly and can be fitted into the smallest fixtures.

-Energy efficient LED's are an absolute must have in your fight against higher electricity bills and global warming.
+Energy efficient LED's are an absolute must have in your fight against higher electricity bills and climate change.